Hesarcheh Rural District

 Hesarcheh Rural District (دهستان حصارچه) is in Jargalan District of Raz and Jargalan County, North Khorasan province, Iran.
 Its capital is the village of Hesarcheh-ye Bala.

 History

-After the 2011 National Census, Raz and Jargalan District was separated from Bojnord County in the establishment of Raz and Jargalan County, and Hesarcheh Rural District was created in the new Jargalan District.
+In 2012, Raz and Jargalan District was separated from Bojnord County in the establishment of Raz and Jargalan County, and Hesarcheh Rural District was created in the new Jargalan District.

 Demographics

 Population

-At the time of the 2016 census, the rural district's population was 9,826 in 2,500 households.
+At the time of the 2016 National Census, the rural district's population was 9,826 in 2,500 households.
 The most populous of its 15 villages was Bacheh Darreh, with 1,776 people.